 Comfortable Sleeping Temperature

-The National Sleep Foundation recommends that the temperature to encourage sleep should be somewhere near 65 degrees, which is cooler than the average room temperature for most homes.
+The Sleep Foundation recommends that the temperature to encourage sleep should be somewhere near 65 degrees, which is cooler than the average room temperature for most homes.
 Just cool enough to need a cover seems to be the best, but keep in mind that the 'right' temperature for sleep can vary from person to person.

 Consider Sound in the Room